 Music Industry How To is supported by readers.
 When you buy via a link on our site, we’ll possibly earn an affiliate commission at no additional cost to you.

-In this article I’ll be giving you a Musical U review, a membership alternative to the wildly popular Train Your Ears software, and asking: can this membership site really help you increase your musicality?
+In this article I'll be giving you a Musical U review, a membership alternative to the highly effective Train Your Ears software, and asking: can this membership site really help you increase your musicality?

 In short, Musical U is a membership containing video lessons, tests, and a busy community.
 It’s run by Christopher Sutton and his team, and aims to have you playing music by ear, improve your rhythm and more.
 They cover all the essential topics of musicality.

 As always, I like to offer a hands-on review.
 That means we’ll be looking at the specific content offered, what it helps you achieve, how much the membership costs, what members get access to, and more.

 At the end, we will also weigh in with our verdict.

 If you’re ready, let’s have a look inside Musical U.

 So, what does Musical U offer?
 What do you get access to when you join the membership?

 In this section, we’ll be looking specifically at the offer.

 There are plenty of providers offering music education.